 Urinals are most commonly found in commercial and institutional restrooms.

-The voluntary WaterSense program (which is similar to ENERGY STAR but focused on helping consumers identify water-efficient products) has set criteria for flushing urinals at no more than 0.5 gpf.
-In 2015, California set the following standards for urinals: 0.125 gpf for wall-mounted urinals; a formula for trough-type urinals (trough length in inches/16); and 0.5 gpf for all other urinals.
+EPA's voluntary WaterSense program (which is similar to ENERGY STAR but focused on helping consumers identify water-efficient products) has set criteria for flushing urinals at no more than 0.5 gpf.
+In 2015, California set standards at 0.125 gpf for wall-mounted urinals, adopted a formula for trough-type urinals (trough length in inches/16); and set 0.5 gpf for all other urinals.
 Washington state followed California’s standards in 2019.
 Colorado, Massachusetts, Nevada, New York, Rhode Island, Texas, Vermont, the District of Columbia, and New York City have adopted standards for wall-mounted urinals at 0.5 gpf.
 There is no known incremental cost associated with efficient urinals.